axtend/axtend/scripts/README.md

 ## Requirements

 For running nodes, you need to have **docker** running.
-It is used to run the polkadot relay node (also needed to generate the relay specs for the allychain)
+It is used to run the axia relay node (also needed to generate the relay specs for the allychain)

 !!All the commands are to be executed from the repository root folder.!!